calebmallery/RhlI_manuscript_methods/genome_assembly_workflow.md

 	 bcftools consensus -f pa14_reference_genomic.fna sample.vcf.gz -o sample.fasta

 > The output of **`bcftools consensus`**  can be used as input for annotation.
+#Genome annotation
+Prokka used for annotation

+	docker run prokka command here
+> Note: We use the docker image, pulling the most recent version from the staphb repository.
+This command can be executed without **`docker run pwd`** if prokka is installed locally.
+> The **`--proteins`** flag points prokka towards `pa14_reference.faa` (reference proteome) this is used to generate compatable gene names to use in the output files.